Claude Code v2.1.156 to v2.1.158 Major Updates

 - Automatic loading of plugins under

-.claude/skills(v2.1.157): Plugins placed in the.claude/skillsdirectory are now automatically loaded without needing to be registered in the marketplace.
-Additionally, theclaude plugin init <name>command has been added to generate a new plugin template in.claude/skills.
-This makes it easier to bundle plugins with a repository and share them within a team. - Auto mode now supports Bedrock, Vertex, and Foundry (v2.1.158): Claude Code's Auto mode is now available for Opus 4.7 and Opus 4.8 on Amazon Bedrock, Google Vertex AI, and Microsoft Foundry.
+.claude/skills(v2.1.157): Plugins placed in the.claude/skillsdirectory are now automatically loaded without needing to be registered in a marketplace.
+A newclaude plugin init <name>command has also been added to generate a new plugin template in.claude/skills.
+This makes it easier to bundle plugins in a repository and share them within a team. - Auto mode now supports Bedrock, Vertex, and Foundry (v2.1.158): Claude Code's Auto mode is now available for Opus 4.7 and Opus 4.8 on Amazon Bedrock, Google Vertex AI, and Microsoft Foundry.
 Opt in by setting the environment variable

 CLAUDE_CODE_ENABLE_AUTO_MODE=1.
-Note that it does not automatically become available in all environments — there are conditions: supported platform, supported model, and opt-in. - Ability to specify default agent with
+Note that it is not automatically enabled in all environments — it requires the target platform, target model, and opt-in conditions to be met. - Ability to specify a default agent with

 claude agents(v2.1.157): Theagentfield insettings.jsonis now also applied in dispatched sessions.
-It can be overridden individually with--agent <name>. - Mid-session switching with
+You can override it individually with--agent <name>. - Mid-session switching with

 /configto prevent the word "workflow" in prompts from accidentally triggering dynamic workflows.